BioSchemas/bioschemas.github.io/pages/_tutorials/community/biodiversity.md

   <div>
       This tutorial complements the tutorials <a href="../howto/howto_right_profile">how to select the right profile for your resource</a> and <a href="../howto/howto_add_markup">how to mark up your own resource with Bioschemas</a>.
 Please check these tutorials first.

-      Depending on your use case, you may also want to check this related tutorial: <a href="../plant">How to add markup to Plant resources</a>.
+      Depending on your use case, you may also want to check this related tutorial: <a href="plant">How to add markup to Plant resources</a>.
   </div>
 </div>